-The employing agency shall verify dates of employment and complete reference checks prior to extending an offer of employment, except for instances in which a conditional offer of employment is made to the selected applicant.
-See Applicant Reference Checks policy and Employment Offers policy.
+The employing agency shall verify dates of employment and complete references prior to extending an offer of employment.
+See Applicant Reference Checks policy.

 The employing agency shall verify the validity of academic and professional credentials within 90 days from the date of the employee's initial employment.
 The agency shall inform applicants in writing at the time of selection that credentials must be verified within 90 days of initial employment and prior to the granting of a permanent or time-limited permanent appointment.
 If false or misleading information is discovered, then action shall be taken as listed above in Section 4.